clementw168/clementw168/README.md

 After implementing the vanilla version of neural style transfer, I wanted to have a quicker method to get stylish images so I implemented fast neural style transfer.
 I consists in using a generator network to directly transform an image to minimize the perceptual loss.
 I managed to transfer style in real-time from my camera.

 Tensorflow, Keras, OpenCV
-Perceptual loss, Neural style transfer, Fast NST
+Perceptual loss, Neural style transfer, Fast NST, VGG loss

 </details>